Data

 Data Generator

-The synthetic datasets include features \(\mathbf{x}\) and cost coefficients \(\mathbf{c}\).
-The feature vector \(\mathbf{x}_i \in \mathbb{R}^p\) follows a standard multivariate Gaussian distribution \(\mathcal{N}(0, \mathbf{I})\), and the corresponding cost \(\mathbf{c}_i \in \mathbb{R}^d\) comes from a polynomial function \(f(\mathbf{x}_i)\) multiplicated with a random noise \(\mathbf{\epsilon}_i \sim U(1-\bar{\epsilon}, 1+\bar{\epsilon})\).
-In general, there are several parameters that users can control:
+Each generator produces feature-cost pairs \((\mathbf{x}, \mathbf{c})\).
+The feature vector \(\mathbf{x}_i \in \mathbb{R}^p\) follows a standard multivariate Gaussian distribution \(\mathcal{N}(0, \mathbf{I})\), and the cost \(\mathbf{c}_i \in \mathbb{R}^d\) is computed from a polynomial function \(f(\mathbf{x}_i)\) multiplied by random noise \(\mathbf{\epsilon}_i \sim U(1-\bar{\epsilon}, 1+\bar{\epsilon})\).

-num_data (\(n\)): data size
+num_data (\(n\)): number of data samples

-num_features (\(p\)): feature dimension of costs \(\mathbf{c}\)
+num_features (\(p\)): feature dimension

-deg (\(deg\)): polynomial degree of function \(f(\mathbf{x}_i)\)
+deg (\(deg\)): polynomial degree of the mapping \(f(\mathbf{x}_i)\)

-noise_width (\(\bar{\epsilon}\)): noise half-width of \(\mathbf{\epsilon}\)
+noise_width (\(\bar{\epsilon}\)): noise half-width

-seed: random state seed to generate data
+seed: random seed for reproducibility

 Shortest Path

-For the shortest path, a random matrix \(\mathcal{B} \in \mathbb{R}^{d \times p}\) which follows Bernoulli distribution with probability \(0.5\), encode the features \(x_i\).
-The cost of objective function \(c_{ij}\) is generated from \(c_i^j = [\frac{1}{{3.5}^{deg}} (\frac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3)^{deg} + 1] \cdot \epsilon_i^j\).
+A random matrix \(\mathcal{B} \in \mathbb{R}^{d \times p}\) with Bernoulli(0.5) entries encodes the features.
+The cost coefficients are generated as \(c_i^j = [\frac{1}{{3.5}^{deg}} (\frac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3)^{deg} + 1] \cdot \epsilon_i^j\).

 - pyepo.data.shortestpath.genData(num_data, num_features, grid, deg=1, noise_width=0, seed=135)